Host Family Volunteer Information

 • Families who live in any of Canada’s provinces, ideally in a city that is not too rural nor too busy and overwhelming

-• Families who are able to accommodate two Participants, each with their own beds (they can share a room)
+• Families who can accommodate two Participants, each with their beds (they can share a room)

-• All members of selected Host Families aged 18 and older must submit Criminal Record Checks including Vulnerable Sector Screening to NYA prior to hosting.
+• All members of selected Host Families aged 18 and older must submit Criminal Record Checks including Vulnerable Sector Screening to NYA before hosting.

 Who is being hosted?